ParkinT/primpindogs/README.md

 This client really did not know what she wants.
 Actually, she did not even know this site was being constructed.

+> UPDATE January 2016.
+After maintaining this domain for two years it was not worth the 11 bucks to continue.
+I allowed the registration to expire.

 The owner of this very small business in Lady Lake, Florida is apparently extremely naive or unaware of how the Internet operates.
 When the business was opened (in a very small building on a rural road, off the main highway) the URL _primpindogs.com_ was painted in very, __very__ large letters on the front picture window.

 ![Cellphone photo of PrimpinDogs building](primpindogs.png)